 - Allows the shoulders to rotate freely without the restriction of a barbell

-- Strengthens the upper chest and shoulder muscles more than a flat bench press
+- Strengthens the upper chest (clavicular head) and shoulder muscles more than a flat bench press

 - Provides a new variation to the bench press, allowing you to continue strengthening the press pattern while decreasing the risk of overuse injuries